• Skip to main content

 How to apply McKinsey 7s?

-• Start with gathering a competent team.
+• Start by gathering a competent team.

 • Look for gaps and weaknesses and align the relationship between the elements.